MarcoBasileDev/Leetcode-Solutions/Cheatsheet/BinarySearch/binary_search.md

 In each iteration, the algorithm **divides the search space in half**,
 until it is reduced to **a single value** (or no value if the target is not present).
 This **halving process** at every step is a characteristic of **logarithmic behavior**.

+---

+### Real-World Example

+**Transaction search in financial systems:** In financial systems, a binary search can be used to quickly find a transaction or record by narrowing down the search range, as the data is typically stored in order.
+This makes it efficient to retrieve specific entries without searching through the entire database.